lucastack/css-media-queries-study/README.md

-This repo contains a responsive landing page for an e-commerce.
+This repo contains a responsive landing page for a shopping site.
 A bit of practice of flexbox + grid + media queries

 XS (Mobile):